Mount Point, Identify Your SSD’s UUID, udev Rules.

 Custom Numbers: You can use any number as long as it fits your desired order.
 For instance, if you have a specific rule that needs to come after

-for your new rule.
+50-, you might use60-for your new rule.

 Creating and Managing Rules